tauri-apps/tauri-docs/docs/en/api/rust/tauri/async_runtime/fn.channel.md

 Creates a bounded mpsc channel for communicating between asynchronous tasks with backpressure.

 The channel will buffer up to the provided number of messages.
-Once the buffer is full, attempts to `send` new messages will wait until a message is received from the channel.
+Once the buffer is full, attempts to send new messages will wait until a message is received from the channel.
 The provided buffer capacity must be at least 1.

 All data sent on `Sender` will become available on `Receiver` in the same order as it was sent.

 The `Sender` can be cloned to `send` to the same channel from multiple code locations.
 Only one `Receiver` is supported.

 If the `Receiver` is disconnected while trying to `send`, the `send` method will return a `SendError`.
-Similarly, if `Sender` is disconnected while trying to `recv`, the `recv` method will return a `RecvError`.
+Similarly, if `Sender` is disconnected while trying to `recv`, the `recv` method will return `None`.

 # [Panics](/docs/api/rust/tauri/about:blank#panics)